conduktor/conduktor-docs/docs/platform/guides/custom-deserializers.md

 <hr />

 :::caution
-warning **If your Custom deserializers have dependencies, they must be embedded within the same JAR file (Fat JAR / Uber JAR).**
+If your Custom deserializers have dependencies, they must be embedded within the same JAR file (Fat JAR / Uber JAR).
 :::

 If everything went well, you should see this in the Console starting: